 The Daily Devotional in 1 Corinthians provides relevant insights into family relationships.
 Today, February 7, we read a passage from 1 Corinthians 7.
-The apostle Paul reminds us of a very clear and main principle of marriage.
+First, the apostle Paul reminds us of a prominent and central principle of marriage.

 Devotional for Today February 7

 For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband. (full text at 1 Corinthians 7:8-16)

 Principle of Marriage